-Yellow underarm or armpit stains on a white shirt are never a welcome sight – and here’s the kicker – those same stains are also lurking on colored shirts as well, just not as visible.
-First, a quick primer on what causes those stains, how to prevent them and how to remove the yellow stain:
+Yellow underarm stains on a white shirt are never a welcome sight – and here’s the kicker – those same stains are also lurking on colored shirts as well, just not as visible.
+First, a quick primer on what causes those stains; how to prevent them and how to remove the yellow stains:

 How does this happen to me?Underarm stains are caused by the reaction between anti-perspirant ingredients and the salts in your sweat.
 Most anti-perspirants contain aluminum compounds to reduce wetness.
 It is the aluminum that causes the build-up and yellowing on fabrics.
-The stains don’t appear overnight, but without proper handling of garments may happen after continuous wear.
+The stains don’t appear overnight, but without proper washing of shirts, may happen after continuous wear.

 After applying deodorant, allow it to dry before dressing to prevent rub-off on fabrics.
 If you don’t have time to wait, a couple of blasts of air from a hair dryer will do the trick.

-If you have perspired while wearing a garment, wash or dry clean it as quickly as possible.
+If you have perspired while wearing a garment, wash or dry clean it as soon as possible.
 Stains are much harder to remove once they become set in.
-If you notice the beginnings of yellow stains, stop using the dryer.
+If you notice the beginnings of yellow stains, stop tossing the shirt in the dryer until you can treat the stain.
 The heat can set in residual stains making them almost impossible to remove.
 Dry shirts in the sun to increase whitening of fabrics and if that’s not possible, air dry indoors.

 How do I get the rid of the yellow?First, be certain that your shirt is washable.
 If it says dry clean only, believe the tag.
 Dry clean after each wearing to prevent yellowing.
 If your shirt is white and washable, here are two methods to try.
 Success will depend upon how old the stains are and the fabric content of your shirt – cotton whitens best.